 It comes equipped with a spinning spindle from which the string juts while being positioned at the end of a long shaft.
 The shaft comes with one or more than one handles and it sometimes includes a shoulder strap.

 The tool is typically used for trimming low foliage around the obstacles, irregular terrain or on steep.

 It is also known as “weed-whip”, “weed-whacker”,”whipper-snipper”,”weed eater”, “edge-trimmer” “strimmer” in the Ireland andUnited Kingdom, and “line trimmer” in NewZealand and Australia.

 Before the invention of string trimmer in the early 1970s, people having gardens and lawns used to use a variety of tools.
-From handheld clipper and manual mower to cutlass, people looked for several solutions to trim the grass in the yard.
+From handheld clipper and manual mower to cutlass, people looked for

 Later in 1972, George Ballas came up with an amazing invention that helped ease the job for the individuals from his generation to future generations.

 inventing the tool in Houston, Texas, he helped eliminate several issues that people faced using hedge trimmers or manual lawnmowers.
 Such tools were not only difficult, painful and time-consuming to use but also were dangerous.

 Ballas noticed that it was simply not a safe and decent way to trim greens.
 Hence, he came up with a concept when he watched a revolving action of the cleaning brushes in an auto car wash.

 His first-ever trimmer was designed with attaching fishing line pieces to a popcorn can bolting to an edger.
 He advanced this tool into the ‘weed eater’ as it used to chew up the grass and other vegetation.